orientechnologies/orientdb-docs/source/Choosing-between-Graph-or-Document-API.md

 # Graph or Document API?
 In OrientDB, we created 2 different APIs: the Document API and the Graph API.
 The Graph API works on top of the Document API.
 The Document API contains the Document, Key/Value and Object Oriented models.
-The Graph API controls the Apex and Edge relationships.
+The Graph API handles the Vertex and Edge relationships.

 ```
          YOU, THE USER